codethesaurus/docs/docs/index.md

 ## How do I install and run this repo?

-Check out the Install section to get all of the installation directions for the main site as well as the documentation.
+Check out the Installation section to get all the installation directions for the main site as well as the documentation.

 ## How can I help?